Msuleman786/natural-organic-product-store/README.md

 # 🌿 Online Natural & Organic Product Store

 An online platform that offers eco-friendly, chemical-free, and sustainably sourced products.
-This project was developed as my Final Year Project (FYP) using **HTML**, **CSS**, **JavaScript**, and **CodeIgniter 3 (PHP Framework)** with a MySQL database.
+This project was developed  using **HTML**, **CSS**, **JavaScript**, and **CodeIgniter 3 (PHP Framework)** with a MySQL database.
 The system allows customers to browse, search, and purchase products while providing an admin panel for managing the store efficiently.

 ---